 Take an evening at home to learn about stargazing with the kids

-Fall is the perfect time of year for stargazing, especially after we roll the clocks back for daylight savings time.
+Summer is the perfect time of year for stargazing, especially after school is out and the kids can stay up late.
 The key to stargazing is to pick a clear night and find a spot that’s away from the city lights and clear of trees.
 Want to leave the astronomy lesson to the experts?
 Plan a visit to a dark sky national park for their seasonal stargazing programs.
 Then check out our gear and tips to get the kids really jazzed about this outdoor activity!

 First, Get Your Kids Interested

 Sure, any kid will jump at the chance to stay up past bedtime with the family, but it's best to get your kids interested—or at least familiar with—the stars before heading out for a night of skywatching.
 Luckily, there are tons of books, games and gadgets out there to get them excited: